Daily Prompt : Bewildered

-There is a working woman aged between 30-35 lives in the exact opposite room of mine.
-In our hostel all the rooms have 2/3/4 beds.
-In each floor there’s just one room which has accommodation for single person.
-Through all these years, I came across the people who lived in those single-bed rooms.
-There’s some uncanny similarities in all those people that perfectly justify why they should live alone.
-Here’s one example.
+There is a working woman, named Sujata aged between 30-35, who lives in the room directly across from mine.
+In our executive ladies hostel, all the rooms have 2-4 beds.
+Each floor has only one room that can accommodate a single person.
+Throughout the years, I have encountered people who lived in those single-bed rooms.
+There are some strange similarities among all these individuals that perfectly explain why they choose to live alone.

-Oneday I kept some eggs in the fridge in a box.
-We didn’t have an egg-holding tray or anything so I kept it in the lowest possible place from where it was unlikely to fall.
-Sujata dropped that box somehow and broke the eggs.
+One day, I put some eggs in the fridge in a box.
+We didn’t have an egg tray or anything, so I placed it in the lowest spot where it was unlikely to fall.
+Sujata accidentally dropped the box and broke the eggs.
 She immediately came to our room and informed us about it.
-I assumed it to be unintentional.
+I assumed it was unintentional.

-After 2 hours of the incident we heard Sujata to talk to someone in high pitch.
-Normally she talks in her local toungue which we don’t understand.
-But then she was shouting in English.
-It wasn’t hard to tell that she was trying to convey to us without directly talking to us.
+After 2 hours, we heard Sujata talking loudly to someone.
+Normally she speaks in her local language that we don’t understand, but this time she was shouting in English.
+It wasn’t hard to tell that she was trying to convey something indirectly without directly talking to us.

-The gist of the conversation was somebody threw her cloth away that was hung from the corridor window.
-She concluded by herself that it must be me or my sister to do it as she broke the eggs.
-The other girl didn’t mind to take part in the rant.
+The gist of the conversation was that somebody had thrown away her clothes that were hung from the corridor window.
+She concluded on her own that either me or my sister must have done it because she broke the eggs.
+The other girl didn’t bother getting involved in the argument.

 “Their parents didn’t teach them anything.
 How can people in industries do such mean things!
 I’ll go to Uncle (owner) and ask about the CCTV footage.
 These guys need to learn a lesson.”
-The door was closed but I could feel the heat in her voice.
-She kept on rebuking us without calling us out for an hour or so.
-She knocked 2-3 doors and talked to other girls.
-Later, my sister was walking in the corridor and Sujata started talking to her.
+The door was closed, but I could hear the anger in her voice.
+She kept rebuking us without directly calling us out for about an hour.
+She knocked on 2-3 doors and talked to other girls.
+Later, my sister was walking in the corridor when Sujata started talking to her.

 “You know what?
-Somebody threw my clothes away from the window.
-They are such criminal mind that they switched off the light so that nothing was recorded in cctv.
-These people are even worse than terrorist…” (chattering continues).
+Somebody threw my clothes out of the window.
+They are such criminal minds that they even switched off the light so nothing would be recorded on CCTV.
+These people are worse than terrorists…” (chattering continues).
 My sister was bewildered to hear that this person thought terrorists were better than us.
 Did someone make a plan to throw away her ratchet clothes?

-We had no part in throwing her clothes.
-The place where she hangs her clothes is no place for doing so.
-We don’t care if she has broken the eggs or not.
+We didn’t throw her clothes.
+The place where she hangs them is not meant for that.
+We don’t care if she broke the eggs or not.
 We won’t do such things.
-She tried her best to make us feel guilty of something we haven’t done.
-I don’t understand how can somebody have such shallow thoughts in this day and age.
+She tried to make us feel guilty for something we didn’t do.
+I don’t understand how someone can have such shallow thoughts in this day and age.
 This is how we became worse than terrorists, according to the most overdramatic neighbor of ours.